Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 Revenue per available room is a hotel service quality measure.
 The formula for calculating RevPAR is straightforward.

-Another way to do it is by dividing your total room revenue by the number of rooms in the property.
+2. Method 2: Divide your total room revenue by the number of rooms in the property.

 RevPAR Example

-For instance, if your hotel is 40% full and has an ADR of $1000, your RevPAR will be $400.
+For instance, if your hotel is 40% full and has an ADR of $1,000, your RevPAR will be $400.

-Your total room revenue will be $8,000 if you multiply it by 100.
-You'll get your $80 RevPAR by multiplying $8,000 by the total number of rooms available (100).
+Your total room revenue will be $8,000 if you multiply 80 rooms by $100 ADR.
+You'll get your $80 RevPAR by dividing $8,000 by the total number of rooms available (100).

+Simply multiply your available rooms by 365 days each year to get your property's yearly RevPAR.
 The yearly room nights available for the 100-room property is 36,500.
 That's a lot of hotel nights to generate revenue from!

 RevPAR Index Explained

-The RevPar Index is a metric derived from RevPar.
-It compares the RevPar of your hotel to the RevPar of the hotels within your competition.
+The RevPAR Index is a metric derived from RevPAR.
+It compares the RevPAR of your hotel to the RevPAR of the hotels within your competition.

-This assessment will show you how successful your sales and profit management tactics are being implemented in comparison to your competitors.
+• How successful your sales and profit management tactics are being implemented in comparison to your competitors

+For instance, let's assume that your hotel's RevPAR Index score is 15% lower than the competition.
 It suggests that by investing in your products or services, you could be able to bridge the gap and get the same revenue that your rival is now generating, if not more.

-You can evaluate whether your pricing and vacancy initiatives are working if you keep a watch on your rivals' RevPar Index on a regular basis.
+You will be able to rationalize an investment in your resources if you have this knowledge.
+You can evaluate whether your pricing and vacancy initiatives are working if you keep a watch on your rivals' RevPAR Index on a regular basis.

 Figure Out Your RevPAR Index

-So, how do you figure out the RevPar Index?
+So, how do you figure out the RevPAR Index?

 You may start using RevPAR to increase your revenue after you know how to calculate it.
 This can be accomplished by increasing either room rates or occupancy.

-Keep in mind that increasing ADR (average daily rate) has fewer expenses, so increasing rates will have a greater effect on your profitability.
+Important consideration: Keep in mind that increasing ADR (average daily rate) has fewer expenses, so increasing rates will have a greater effect on your profitability.
+Increasing occupancy usually necessitates additional housekeeping, dry cleaning, utility, and other bills, all of which will counterbalance your revenue increase.

 Pricing

 You may utilize RevPAR to see whether your rooms are being charged appropriately.
-Based on 40% occupancy and a $1000 average daily rate, RevPAR was $400 in our previous scenario.
+Based on 40% occupancy and a $1,000 average daily rate, RevPAR was $400 in our previous scenario.

 Let's take a closer look at what seems to be a solid performance.
-It seems to be a huge reversal if the average daily rate is raised to $1300 and occupancy declines to 35% (just 35 rooms are sold).
+It seems to be a huge reversal if the average daily rate is raised to $1,300 and occupancy declines to 35% (just 35 rooms are sold).

 Is that, however, true?
-RevPar rises to $455, resulting in increased overall income and lower operational costs.
+RevPAR rises to $455, resulting in increased overall income and lower operational costs.

-Even though this is not an overall good performance for a hotel, RevPar can enable you to swiftly determine the topline effects of rate changes.
+Even though this is not an overall good performance for a hotel, RevPAR can enable you to swiftly determine the topline effects of rate changes.

 Understanding your hotel performance